Make Explicit Calibration Implicit: Calibrate Denoiser Instead of the Noise Model: Discussions

 \section{Discussions}

-{ \textbf{Why $2$ pairs for each ratio?}} As shown in~\eqnref{eq:2pair}, the variance of noise $\log(\sigma)$ is linearly related to overall system gain $\log(K)$.
-With only one pair of data, it is impossible to find the correct linear relationship, thus resulting in the worst performance, as shown in \tabref{tab:pairs}.
-Plus, utilizing two or more pairs with similar system gains can't model the linear relationship precisely due to a non-negligible error of the sampling scope ($\hat{\sigma}$ in \eqnref{eq:2pair}), as shown in~\figref{fig:two_pairs}.
-With the principle of using two points to determine a straight line, we adapt 2 pairs of marginally different system gains to model the linearity, greatly improving the capability of denoising.
-Furthermore, as shown in Fig.~\ref{fig:fewshot_list}, with the pairs number increasing, linearity can be fitted more accurately, leading to further elimination of the regression error.
+\smallsec{Why $2$ pairs for each ratio?} As indicated in~\eqnref{eq:2pair}, the variance of noise $\log(\sigma)$ exhibits a linear relationship with the overall system gain $\log(K)$.
+With only one pair of data, establishing the correct linear relationship is unattainable, resulting in suboptimal performance, as demonstrated in \tabref{tab:pairs}.
+Furthermore, utilizing two or more pairs with similar system gains fails to precisely model the linear relationship due to a non-negligible error in the sampling scope ($\hat{\sigma}$ in \eqnref{eq:2pair}), as illustrated in~\figref{fig:two_pairs}.
+Following the principle of using two points to determine a straight line, adopting two pairs with marginally different system gains facilitates the accurate modeling of linearity, significantly enhancing denoising capabilities.
+Additionally, as shown in Fig.~\ref{fig:fewshot_list}, an increase in the number of pairs enables a more accurate fitting of linearity, thereby reducing regression errors further.

+For typical explicit calibration-based methods, the primary objective of the calibration process is to compute the linear relationships mentioned previously.
+Subsequently, the network is trained on synthetic data to learn this relationship.
+However, our implicit calibration adjusts the learned linear relationships of the network directly through ``calibrating'' network parameters.
+This approach makes the entire process more direct and enables the network to serve as a swift adapter.